Skip to main content

 Section 3 grants wide powers to the Minister to make regulations on any other matter referred to in this Act.
 It is quite substantial.
 Regulations on any matter was referred to and there are all kinds of things referred to in the Act.
 Given how wide those powers are, it is appropriate that there is some form of a check and balance in respect of that.
 That is why I am suggesting changing the line that states that “The Minister may consult with the Commission before making regulations under this Act.”, to “The Minister shall consult with the Commission before making regulations under this Act.”
 I note that in other parts of the Bill where the Minister is making regulations, checks and balances were inserted.

-We will come to that in terms of amendment No. 5.
+We will come to that in amendment No. 5.
 There are checks and balances in others and I have tried to replicate them.
 Am I to understand that amendments Nos.
 4 and 5 are not grouped?

 We will come to that.
-Given there is an attempt to create checks and balances and suitable scrutiny of proposed regulations in relation to certain aspects of the Bill, that seems to be undercut by this general provision under section 3, which says that the Minister can make any regulations about any aspect at all.
+Given there is an attempt to create checks and balances and suitable scrutiny of proposed regulations in certain aspects of the Bill, that seems to be undercut by this general provision under section 3, which says that the Minister can make any regulations about any aspect at all.
 Why do we have certain sections where the Minister makes regulations and he or she has to check them against various bodies and have transparency around them, and then have a different provision which simply says that the Minister can make any regulations at all on any aspect of anything mentioned in the Bill and there is only a loose requirement that they may consult with the commission?

 I am not proposing to accept this amendment.
 The Minister routinely consults with the Commission for Communications Regulation, ComReg, during the making of regulations which have relevance to its work.
 The Department and ComReg have a productive and contrastive relationship in this regard.
 However, mandating the Minister to consult ComReg in all instances where regulations can be made under this Act is not necessary and would fetter the Minister's discretion in respect of his regulation making powers under the Act.
 In certain provisions, including in the respect of the security measure guidelines, it has been deemed appropriate to mandate such a consultation given the potential impact of the regulation on the market.
 A majority of regulations the Minister will make under the Bill relate to the adjudication process and its establishment and while engagement with ComReg occurs as a matter of course generally during this process, it was not considered necessary in this instance.
 There is a difference in the way that the consultation is phrased in the cybersecurity provisions versus the communications company customer service provisions and I hope I have explained why that is.